FOSSEE/st-scripts/getting-started-with-lists/script.rst

 List is a compound data type, it can contain data of other data types.
-List is also a sequence data type, all the elements are in order and there order has a meaning.
+List is also a sequence data type, all the elements are in order and the order has a meaning.

 .. #[[Anoop: "all the elements are in order and **there** order has a meaning." - I guess something is wrong here, I am not able to